qmcs/qmcs.github.io/content/articles/014-salty_vagrant.rst

 In the `previous post <{filename}/articles/013-cw14.rst>`_ I pointed out some difficulties of developing a reproducible experiment.
-Over a weekend, I've applied some of that ideas to `my paper`__ and I would like to share my experience.
+Over a weekend, I've applied some of that ideas to `my paper`__ and would like to share my experience.

 __ http://www.eecs.qmul.ac.uk/~dm303/cvsc14.html